The Pacific War Online Encyclopedia

 Hellcats on a strike mission.
 However, it suffered noticeably in

 performance from the heavy camera mounted behind the pilot.
-The camera
+The

-a cockpit control.
+the shutter with a cockpit control.

-About 1200 Hellcats were supplied as Lend-Lease to the British, who operated the
+About 1200 Hellcats were supplied as Lend-Lease to the British, who operated

-F6F-3 as the Hellcat I and the F6F-5 as the Hellcat II.
+the F6F-3 as the Hellcat I and the F6F-5 as the Hellcat II.

 Rickard (2007; accessed 2011-4-30)